Kadarius Toney Player Prop Bets for NFL Week 9 | New York vs. Las Vegas 11/7/2021

 Recent Performances

-- In last week's game against the Chiefs, Toney was targeted five times and recorded four catches for 26 yards.
+- Against the Chiefs last week, Toney was targeted five times and picked up 26 yards on four receptions.

-- Toney's stat line during his last three games shows seven catches for 62 yards.
-He put up 20.7 receiving yards per game and was targeted eight times.
+- In his last three games, Toney's eight targets have resulted in seven grabs for 62 yards (20.7 ypg).

 Toney's New York Teammates